 When is an MVP Viable?

 That is the question I have been struggling with on ThingShare all summer.
 We built an MVP to test if people would want to use it, if they’d like it.
-Yes we invested more than $500 in both time and hard costs, so perhaps we went to market with more than a minimum viable product, but I’d argue that we went to market with smoke and mirrors.
+Yes we invested more than $500 in both time and new tools for startups, so perhaps we went to market with more than a minimum viable product, but I’d argue that we went to market with smoke and mirrors.

 That’s what MVP means to me, smoke and mirrors.